 Do your peers consider you a leading mind in your industry?
 If so, you have a higher chance of attracting an equally reputable business loan company.
-Consider publishing a book in the near future to elevate your status, and share this on your social networks.
+Consider publishing a book to elevate your status and share this on your social networks.
 Become a public speaker or start a blog or podcast.
 You want to be viewed as an influencer and someone with excellent professional value.

 Your Social Media Accounts Should Denote Stability